awsdocs/amazon-sagemaker-developer-guide/doc_source/search.md

 For a sample notebook that uses Amazon SageMaker model tracking capability to manage ML experiments, see [Managing ML Experimentation using Amazon SageMaker Model Tracking Capability](https://github.com/awslabs/amazon-sagemaker-examples/blob/master/advanced_functionality/search/ml_experiment_management_using_search.ipynb)\.

-For instructions on how to create and access Jupyter notebook instances that you can use to run the example in Amazon SageMaker, see [Use Amazon SageMaker Notebook Instances](nbi.md)\.
-After you have created a notebook instance and opened it, choose the **SageMaker Examples** tab to see a list of all of the Amazon SageMaker samples\.
+For instructions on how to create and access Jupyter notebook instances that you can use to run the example in SageMaker, see [Use Amazon SageMaker Notebook Instances](nbi.md)\.
+After you have created a notebook instance and opened it, choose the **SageMaker Examples** tab to see a list of all of the SageMaker samples\.
 The notebook for managing ML experiments is located in the **Advanced Functionality** section\.
 To open a notebook, choose its **Use** tab, and choose **Create copy**\.
 If you have questions, post them on the [Amazon Machine Learning Developer Forum](https://forums.aws.amazon.com/forum.jspa?forumID=285)\.

 ## Organize, Find, and Evaluate Training Jobs \(Console\)<a name="search-organize-console"></a>